natemc/qicq/README.md

 ### Motivation

 While [q](http://code.kx.com) was the inspiration for qicq, the graphics library [Cinder](https://libcinder.org) was the impetus.
 Exploring Cinder, I repeatedly wished to be able to use vector operations to make the code simpler.
-For example, using qicq along with a few wrappers to reduce the Cinder boilerplate slightly, [the easing example](https://libcinder.org/docs/guides/opengl/part3.html) on the Cinder site can be made somewhat shorter, and the if and loops removed:
+For example, using qicq along with a few wrappers to reduce the Cinder boilerplate slightly, [the easing example](https://libcinder.org/docs/guides/opengl/part3.html) (scroll down to the last example - the one that looks like a stack of rotating post-it notes) on the Cinder site can be made somewhat shorter, and the if and loops removed:

 ``` C++
 struct BasicApp: app::App {